Genivia/RE-flex/doc/index.md

 For example, `reflex::Pattern pattern(pattern, "isr")` enables case-insensitive dot-all matching with syntax errors thrown as `reflex::Pattern::Error` types of exceptions.
-By default, the `reflex::Pattern` constructor only throws the `reflex::regex_error::exceeds_limits` exception as it silently ignores syntax errors, see \ref regex-pattern.
+By default, the `reflex::Pattern` constructor solely throws the `reflex::regex_error::exceeds_length` and `reflex::regex_error::exceeds_limits` exceptions and silently ignores syntax errors, see \ref regex-pattern.

 In summary: